ExploiTR/dns-cash/README.md

 `dns-cash` is designed to be a high-performance, multi-threaded DNS cache server.
 It features a modular architecture separating the server listener, request processor, and execution engine.

-This project is currently under active development.
+This project is currently incomplete and under active development.
 While the core infrastructure (server, threading, caching) is in place, the logic for handling DNS responses and forwarding is incomplete.

+**_Also, at this moment, it heavily relies on Windows APIs and is non portable._**

 A personal experimental project implementing a DNS server in C++ adhering to [RFC 1035](https://datatracker.ietf.org/doc/html/rfc1035).